 Second, drizzle water over the flour mixture and mix until the dough forms into a ball.
 Wrap in plastic wrap and place in the refrigerator for 15 minutes.

 Third, remove the dough from the refrigerator and roll into a flat circle (⅛ inch thick).
 Arrange the peaches in the center of the dough, leaving a 2 inch border.
 Gently fold up the edges of the dough all the way around.
 Brush the dough edges with egg white and sprinkle with sugar.
+Add the caramelized peaches to the center of the dough.

 Lastly, bake for 15-20 minutes or until the dough is golden and the filling is bubbly.
 Remove and cool before cutting.
 Serve with ice cream or whipped cream if you want the extra calories!